-- further evaluation and refinement of the proposed selected airspace design for implementation based on feedback received from the community and other technical stakeholders such as airlines and industry bodies - environmental management requirements of the Airports Act, including a system to regulate, and assign accountability for, activities at the airport site that generate or have the potential to generate pollution or excessive noise - ongoing stakeholder consultation and oversight through relevant community forums as required by the Australian Government at major airports in Australia.
+- further evaluation and refinement of the proposed selected airspace design for implementation based on feedback received from the community and other technical stakeholders such as airlines and industry bodies - environmental management requirements of the Airports Act, including a system to regulate, and assign accountability for, activities at the Airport Site that generate or have the potential to generate pollution or excessive noise - ongoing stakeholder consultation and oversight through relevant community forums as required by the Australian Government at major airports in Australia.

-Under the Western Sydney Airport Plan, the Infrastructure Department is required to develop a noise insulation and property acquisition policy in relation to aircraft overflight noise for buildings outside WSI, having regard for the 24-hour nature of operations at the airport.
-DITRDCA will finalise the noise insulation and property acquisition policy which details the eligibility requirements for inclusion in the program.
-This policy will apply to eligible properties that are significantly impacted by aircraft overflight noise from WSI.
+Under the Western Sydney Airport Plan, the Infrastructure Department is required to develop a NIPA policy in relation to aircraft overflight noise for buildings outside WSI, having regard for the 24-hour nature of operations at WSI.
+DITRDCA will deliver the NIPA policy which will apply to eligible properties that are significantly impacted by aircraft overflight noise from WSI.
 Taken together, these mechanisms will ensure that mitigation and management measures proposed are effective and achieve the intended outcomes.
 The application of comprehensive mitigation and management measures and continuous improvement through review of the performance of environmental controls would be implemented (refer Chapter 24 (Mitigation and management)).

-25.4 Objects of the EPBC Act
+25.4 Object of the EPBC Act